automata-network/docs/docs/1rpc/introduction.md

 * Response content size: 2 Megabytes (MB)

-An error code -32600 will be displayed once response limit is reached.
-Trying to call eth_getLogs method might increase the content size, which can be brought down by refining the request, such as reducing the block range.
+An error code -32600 will be displayed once the response limit is reached.
+Trying to call the eth_getLogs method might increase the content size, which can be brought down by refining the request, such as reducing the block range.

 ```shell
 {"jsonrpc": "2.0", "error": {"code": -32000, "message": "response size should not greater than 2097152 bytes"}, "id": 1}